delpreto/ActionNet/parsing_data/learning_trajectories/scooping/README.md

     - generates an animation of hand, spoon, ref object poses throughout the trajectory
 - evaluate_scooping_performance.py
     - ingests the newly made HDF5 file along with an id number for a trajectory in the file
-    - evaluates two metrics on scooping performance: scooping volume and placement accuracy
+    - evaluates three metrics on scooping performance:
+        - scooping volume
+        - placing volume
+        - obstacle intersection
 - plot_trajectory_derivatives.py
     - ingests the newly made HDF5 file
     - generates plots of 1st, 2nd, 3rd order derivatives (linear and angular) aggregated over trajectories